-- In some cases of anxiety disorder, you may also experience panic disorder, which will feature symptoms such as heart palpitations, sweating, intense feelings of dread and fear, and shaking or trembling.
+Some anxiety disorders also include panic attacks, which can include symptoms such as heart palpitations, sweating, intense feelings of dread and fear, and shaking or trembling.

-- Feelings of hopelessness, sadness, and helplessness (although some people may experience emptiness or numbness when they are dealing with a mental health disorder like depression)
+- Feelings of hopelessness, helplessness, and sadness (although some people may experience emptiness or numbness instead of sadness)

-- Having little to no appetite or eating more than usual (these symptoms may be accompanied by noticeable weight gain or weight loss)
+- Having little appetite or eating more than usual (these symptoms may be accompanied by noticeable weight loss or gain)

-- Feeling fatigued and lethargic, which can make it so that you speak and move slower
+- Feeling fatigued and lethargic, which can cause you to speak and move more slowly than usual

 - Difficulty concentrating and maintaining focus

-- No desire or motivation to do daily tasks or to engage in activities previously enjoyed
+- No desire or motivation to do daily tasks or engage in previously enjoyed activities

 - Agitation, anger, or irritation

 If you are experiencing symptoms of depression, please seek help immediately, especially if you are thinking about suicide or believe that you are at risk of harming yourself.
 If you are thinking about suicide, call the National Suicide Prevention Lifeline at 1-800-273-8255 (available 24 hours every day).